 Note: We went in May when the weather was fairly warm.
 Those going in October or November should pack heavier layers.

-Backpack & Bags
+Backpack & Storage

 I always carry a few waterproof bags with me to keep my electronics in.
 That way if it starts to rain, I don’t have to worry too much.
 These are a life saver especially in May when we got hit with rain at 2pm every single day.

-Packing Cubes – Packing cubes keep my bag super organized.
+Packing cubes keep my bag super organized.
 I can take everything out in seconds and find what I want without making a mess.
 My boyfriend’s bag is always a mess so I’ll be getting him a set when I’m back in the states.

-Plastic Bag for Laundry – always have a plastic grocery bag with you to throw your dirty laundry in.
+Always have a plastic grocery bag with you to throw your dirty laundry in.
 I use it just for socks and underwear.
 I also like to throw a dryer sheet in with it to keep my bag smelling good.

 Clothing & Accessories